kennyfraser/wp-sync-test/_pages/auto-command-line.md

 hide_from_related:
   - "1"
 ---
+The automated command line installation method provides a guided installation of DCOS Enterprise Edition using the recommended defaults.

+To use the automated command-line installation method:

+*   Cluster nodes must be network accessible from the bootstrap node
+*   Cluster nodes must have SSH enabled and ports open from the bootstrap node
+*   The bootstrap node must have an unencrypted SSH key that can be used to authenticate with the cluster nodes over SSH

 # Step 1: Bootstrap node prerequisites

 Before installing DCOS, you must prepare your bootstrap node that will be used to run the DCOS installation commands.
 A bootstrap node is any physical, virtual, or cloud machine.
 It must have IP-to-IP connectivity from the bootstrap node to all nodes in your cluster environment.
 Your bootstrap node must not be a part of your cluster.